 “So why do they call this area the Lowcountry?” we asked.

 “Low country?
 I like to call it slow country because no one is ever in a hurry for anything” he replied.

 He continued to explain that the term “low country” refers to the fact that Hilton Head Island and the neighbouring town of Bluffton are very close to (or even below) sea level.
 According to a chart, we picked up in town, in April the tide pattern fluctuates from 1 foot below sea level in the morning to 8 feet above sea level in the evening.
 Now that’s low!

 Our table was ready, so we excused ourselves from our new friend and walked into the restaurant’s backyard.
 I’m so glad we waited for a table outdoors because once we entered the garden, we quickly realised how beautiful and charming the garden was and how the ambience of the entire space was so tranquil.
 Cast-iron tables and chairs under a large umbrella for shade, a lovely garden next to the outdoor seating area with water feature and cocoa mulch underfoot.
-At night there is a fire pit, patio lanterns and candles.
+At night there is a fire pit, patio lanterns, candles and entertainment events.

 South Carolina Low Country Style Seafood and Smoke

-When in South Carolina there are 2 things you can count on when looking at a menu – great seafood and great barbecue – but never would I have thought to order these 2 items for Sunday brunch.
+When in restaurants in Hilton Head there are 2 things you can count on when looking at a menu – great seafood and great barbecue – but never would I have thought to order these 2 items for Sunday brunch.
 But we are on holidays after all and you only live once!

 2 forks up for A Lowcountry Backyard Restaurant